-Finsemble follows a continuous delivery model, with production releases occurring weekly.
+Finsemble follows a continuous delivery model.
 Production releases follow semantic versioning rules.
 The framework is developed using a lean software development life cycle.
 Features are prioritized but not assigned delivery dates.
 This roadmap is meant to provide insight into direction rather than predictability for feature availability.
-If your project depends on specific feature functionality please let us know so that we can prioritize and help you meet your goals!

-Browser Mode - This would allow Finsemble components to operate inside of a browser.
-A browser based component would not require any source code changes but would potentially have more limited functionality than when running in a desktop.
-The motivation would be to provide interim access to users who haven't yet gained permission from IT to install the desktop runtime. ++
+Browser Mode - This will allow Finsemble components to operate inside of a browser.
+A browser-based component would not require any source code changes but would potentially have more limited functionality than when running in a desktop.

 Component-level Authorization - While a Finsemble application is loosely tethered (and thus poses fewer security challenges than a traditional integration), cross-domain whitelisting and blacklisting will be included as an optional, additional security layer between Finsemble components.